MathieuGr02/mathieugr.github.io/_Algorithms-Datastructures/2024-04-22-datastructures.md

 # Heap

-A binary tree is a tree where each node has a successor node.
+A binary tree is a tree where each node has at most 2 successor nodes.
 A nearly complete binary tree is filled on all levels except for the last one, where it is partially filled from left to right.
 There exist two different heaps

 - Max heap: A binary tree where every node is larger or equal it's children.
 The largest key of such a heap is at the root.
 - Min heap: A binary tree where every node is smaller or equal it's children.
 The smallest key of such a heap is at the root.